-Create a wish list and know your “must haves” from your “wants.” – It’s important to put a lot of thought into what you’re looking for in your first home, and making a wish list is encouraged.
+Create a wishlist and know your “must-haves” from your “wants.” – It’s important to put a lot of thought into what you’re looking for in your first home, and making a wishlist is encouraged.
 Thinking about all the possibilities is part of the fun when you’re house shopping.
 But there’s a big difference between the things you might “want” and the things you truly need; finding all of your “wants” is going to be either impossible or very expensive.
 Remember to be flexible during your search.

 Hire a Realtor to help you locate, select and negotiate on your home. – It might be tempting to set out on your own, but for first time buyers, finding a Realtor to assist you in your search is invaluable.
-A good Realtor can listen to your needs and wants, present you with relevant options, give you insider advice on different homes and neighborhoods, and then negotiate for you when you find something you like.
+A good Realtor can listen to your needs and wants, present you with relevant options, give you insider advice on different homes and neighbourhoods, and then negotiate for you when you find something you like.

 Don’t wait until the weekend to go house hunting. – Once your Realtor starts finding homes for you to look at, try to keep a flexible schedule that allows you to make appointments at the earliest convenience for the seller.
 You may be able to get in on the ground floor of a good deal by being readily available.